callmeaatrey/markdown-rt/README.md

 # markdown-rt
-A real-time markdown editor.
+A sharable markdown editor.

-It let’s us view the raw markdown on the left side and the converted markdown (to HTML) on the right side.
-It also allow multiple people to work on the same markdown document at the same time via a shareable URL and all changes will be saved.
+This application lets you make markdown documents and collaborate with friends via a sharable URL(all in real time) and the documents are saved.